tarielTitirashvili/next_new_version_testin_out/README.md

 The easiest way to deploy your Next.js app is to use the [Vercel Platform](https://vercel.com/new?utm_medium=default-template&filter=next.js&utm_source=create-next-app&utm_campaign=create-next-app-readme) from the creators of Next.js.

 Check out our [Next.js deployment documentation](https://nextjs.org/docs/deployment) for more details.

+My Docs
+1. Route groups are used to better organize our project you can unify there pages with same layout error page and related functionalities without changing their url's.
+2. [id] is how we define dynamic routes but if we use [[route]] bubble square brackets we will be able to catch all routes like in example with docs file here, if we call [[...routes]] our file wi will be able to catch parent route too.
+3. layouts aren't replaying each other they are adding on top of their parent components layouts.